zackdraws/.dotfiles/README.md

            5. Saving
            6. Tools for Creating
 # .dotfiles
-   -       .dotfiles controls the configuration of your computer.
+   -       controls the configuration of your computer.
-   -       they are the local settings stored on your computer usually in the home directory.
+   -       can be the local settings stored on your computer usually in the home directory.
-   -       dotfile changes can be synced.
+   -       dotfile changes can be synced and backed up.
 ## 1. Set up - Terminal
-   -       The terminal can be used to edit dotfiles.
 ###  - Recommended Terminals
    -       mingw64 UCRT64 terminal (windows) -
    -	   fooT terminal (linux/wsl) -